Industrial Engineering / Logistics

 No restricted admission

-Proof of professional competence by at least
+Proof of professional competence through at least

 25 CP in the field of natural sciences and computer science (thereof 15 CP Mathematics and 5 CP Computer Science),